VanshPT/IntelliPaper/README.md

 - **Natural Language Processing (NLP):** Employed for metadata extraction and content analysis.
 - **Information Retrieval (IR):** Utilized in the custom search engine for effective paper querying.
-- **BERT Embeddings:** Used to generate context-aware vectors for better clustering of papers.
+- **BERT based Embeddings:** Used to generate context-aware vectors for better clustering of papers.
 - **Agglomerative Clustering:** Machine learning algorithm for clustering research papers into coherent groups.

 ---